herculesinc/credo.faq/content/user-interaction.md

 When Invite Confirmations are enabled, nobody can join a conversation or see it unless they are invited and approved to join by all conversation participants.
 However, when Invite Confirmations are off, any conversation participant can invite other users into the conversation without asking other participants for an approval.

 ## Can I leave a conversation?
 Yes, you can leave an ongoing conversation at any time.
-Once you leave the conversation you will not receive any messages sent into the conversation by other users.
+Once you left the conversation, you will not receive any messages sent into the conversation by other users.

 ## Can I rejoin a conversation I had left?
 Yes.
 To rejoin a conversation, you will need to be invited by one of the active participants.
-However, if you leave a conversation that had only 1 other active participant, the conversation will be permanently closed.
+However, if you leave a conversation that had only 1 other participant, the conversation will be permanently closed.

 ## Can I remove someone from a conversation?
 No, once joined, a person cannot be removed from a conversation unless they leave voluntarily.